 If you do decide to do this trek later in the season, be mindful that the rifugio at the lake is only open until the first week of November.
 This is significantly later than other rifugios, but check if it’s open before planning on having lunch there if you’re visiting later during the season.

 Peak season would be a fine time to do the Croda da Lago hike, but be mindful that there will be quite a few more hikers to share the trail with.
+I don’t really see that causing too much of a problem – the trails are pretty wide with plenty of space to pass, and the views are so vast that it would feel like you’re all alone!

 How to do the Croda da Lago Hike

 You’ll walk on a flat section through the forest, and to your left, there will be mountain views.
 It’s easy to speed through this part because the hiking is easy, but I recommend trying to slow down and to enjoy your surroundings.
+The entire trail is filled with amazing viewpoints, but I really liked stopping around here for water and just soaking up the sunshine and looking at the valley below us.

 Rifugio Croda Da Lago is open quite a bit later than other mountain huts, so we took advantage of it and had a light lunch here.
 They have plenty of South Tyrolean specialities and they’re very reasonably priced.
 They also have beer, coffee, and tea available if you’re not ready for a full meal.
+I recommend taking a long rest here over some food and drink – mountain refugios are so charming and you’ve still got quite a bit of hiking to tackle!

 Once you reach the top of the uphill, you’ve arrived at Forcella Ambrizola.
 Again, this is an incredible viewpoint (cannot stress that I loved this hike’s views enough).